gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 4. In `Sort order`, RES switches between functional grouping and A–Z by page label.
 Sorting affects the catalog and editors; favorites retain their custom order.
 Stronger presses move between groups in editors.
-5. Use `Save` or return with a long RES.
-Leaving an editor saves preferences;
-   leaving feature options also saves settings.
-Closing the main menu saves both.
+5. Return with a long RES.
+Committed changes are saved automatically when leaving configuration or closing the menu.
+Unchanged domains are skipped; successful persistence is silent.
+There are no explicit Save entries.
    The last favorite and last pages within groups are remembered.

 Favorites, visibility and remembered pages are separate for gasoline and diesel;
 sort order is shared.
 Switching engine profiles clears the measurement cache.
 `Save failed: RES` keeps the menu open and the changes in RAM.
-RES retries the save or pending return instead of accidentally toggling the selected option.
+RES retries the pending exit explicitly.
+BACK cancels that exit and stays in the current view;
+committed RAM changes remain unsaved until a later successful exit.
+Other navigation is ignored while the error is shown; idle processing does not retry automatically.
 Persistent failure also prevents closing through the main menu.
 Settings and menu preferences are separate saves, not a combined transaction.